 - Pinterest ‘Pins’

 1) Optimize your meta titles and descriptions the right way by including the focus keywords.
 You can run an audit of your competitor’s page and find out how they have optimized their meta titles and descriptions.
-You can also avoid duplicates this way and have a unique meta title and description for each and every page of your site.
+You can also avoid duplicate meta descriptions this way and have a unique meta title and description for each and every page of your site.

 2) You can optimize your content and incorporate your targeted keywords.
 Not only that, you can also work on having an optimal word count i.e. 400-500 words and focusing more on text than links.
 This way the link to text ratio will be balanced.
 You can also find out if you have any duplicate content issues and work towards resolving it.
 Content is king and search engines love fresh, crisp content.